SunxLite/MUSIQue4U/readme.txt

 It organizes your music playlist by Title, Artist, Genre, and Year released.
 It features a user profile system which allows personal playlist for multiple users.

+Status: Executable.

-by Sunny Li, and Leo Liu.
+by Sunny Li, and Leo Liu <-- Lazy person